Driky/plunderbunder/README.md

 --------------------------

 Take a blueprint and determine if the submaterials (eg. T2 components) are better off built or purchased.
-Prices are displayed from Jita sell orders and Jita split (lowest sell + highest buy) / 2
+Prices are displayed from Jita sell orders and Jita split (lowest sell + highest buy) / 2.

 Asset List
 ----------

-Show the assets of the current player and display the contents of container assets (Station Containers, Ships) or show what manufacturing item the asset is used to build
+Show the assets of the current player and display the contents of container assets (Station Containers, Ships) or show what manufacturing item the asset is used to build.

 **Planned Features**

-  * Supply ME factor for blueprints (who builds off of unresearched BPOs?)
   * Add alternate regions for pricing

 Roadmap